tldr-pages/tldr/pages/common/watch.md

 # watch

-> Execute a program periodically, showing output fullscreen
+> Execute a program periodically, showing output fullscreen.

 - Repeatedly run a command and show the result: